-Our crispbread are perfect served with seafood for light summer lunches.
-Author of Scandilicious, Signe Johansen likes to serve Peter’s Yard crispbread with Skagen, a Scandinavian recipe using prawns, lemon, yoghurt and dill.
-As well as a light lunch you can also serve this recipe as a starter or as canapés.
+Our crispbreads are perfect served with seafood for light summer lunches.
+Author of Scandilicious, Signe Johansen, likes to serve Peter’s Yard crispbread with Skagen, a Scandinavian recipe using prawns, lemon, yoghurt and dill.
+As well as a light lunch, you can also serve this recipe as a starter or as canapés.

 For six as a light lunch or starter:

-Top each crispbread with a dollop of the yoghurt, a couple of prawns, a garnish of lumpfish roe, a spritz of lemon juice, some thinly sliced red onion and a sprig of dill.
+- Top each crispbread with a dollop of the yoghurt, a couple of prawns, a garnish of lumpfish roe, a spritz of lemon juice, some thinly sliced red onion and a sprig of dill.
+Serve immediately.